Side altar

 A bye-altar in the Kapucijnenkerk; Ostend, Belgium.
 Notice the high altar in the background.

 In Christianity, a side-altar or bye-altar is an altar that is subordinate to the central or high altar in a church.
 The term is generally applied to altars situated in bays of the nave, transepts, etc. Side-altars may be recessed in a side-chapel, or simply built against a main aisle wall.

 In the Catholic Church, before the liturgical reforms arising from the Second Vatican Council, separate Masses were celebrated simultaneously by other priests at bye-altars, even as there is an ongoing Mass at the high altar.
 After the Second Vatican Council, this practice disappeared subsequent to the introduction of concelebration at the high altar.

-Certain churches in the Lutheran tradition of Christianity retained bye-altars, though their presence is not as common today.
+Certain churches in the Evangelical-Lutheran tradition of Christianity retained bye-altars, though their presence in newer churches are not as common today.